EffectOrientedProgramming/book/Chapters/WhatIsAnEffect.md

 - Triggering an alarm
 - Stabilizing an airplane
 - Detonating explosives

+One important aspect these things actions is that, generally, they cannot be undone.
+It is possible to undo special cases, eg. provide Database deletion behavior

 ## Effects VS Side-Effects
 `Effects` and `Side-Effects` are not slight verbiage preferences.